We want to hear about your experiences with Parentline... Help us improve our service!

 • Try to diffuse the situation like making a joke

-• Keep their distance from the bully
+• Keep their distance from the people doing the bullying

 • Don’t bully the person back as that can make things worse